 Succulents are tricky little buggers–and I can say this from experience!
 This winter, make it your mission to grow, care for, and propagate your succulents.
 If you are successful, try your hand and transplanting these succulents to your garden as soon as it is warm enough!
 Allow succulent soil to fully dry out between waterings and place in an area of your home that will receive as much as 4-6 hours of sunlight per day.
 Check out this guide for other succulent-growing tips and tricks!

 Revamp Your Gardening Tools

 If you’ve used the same gardening tools year after year, they might be looking a little dingy by now!
-To combat this, brighten up your gardening tools with a coat of paint and a whole lot of glitter!
+To combat this, brighten up your gardening tools with a coat of paint.
 To create, place a bit of tape at the area of which you want the tape to end.
 I like to tape off my tools 3-4 inches after the metal meets the wood.
 Once taped off, hold your garden tool by the metal end and “dunk” your tools into a bin of paint, covering the tape slightly.
 Let dry, and dunk the tool again for the second coat of paint.
 When dry, peel off the tape and admire your new gardening tools!
 Catch the full tutorial here.

 Plan For Spring

 One of my favorite winter gardening projects is sketching out my garden design for the upcoming Spring.
-Winter is the perfect time to map out each zone of your garden, plan out your plots, and start purchasing seeds.
+Winter is the perfect time to plan out your plots, and start purchasing seeds.
 When planning out your Spring garden, make sure you take into account how much sunlight your plants need.
 Those that need more sunlight should be placed further away from any “tall” plants (like corn) that may inhibit their growth.
 Learn more with my guide to a great garden design!